Greetings Good People,

 Written by Haki R. Madhubuti, Tough Notes is a collection of essays and poems directed towards young black men (and even women) who are in need of guidance, encouragement, and a kind word to keep them pressing forward.
 Madhubuti is a poet, educator, essayist, editor, founder and publisher of Third World Press, co-founder of the Institute of Positive Education, New Concept School, and the Betty Shabazz International Charter School.
 His social and political activism, particularly for the youth, is also heavily respected around the country; advising that his love for young people has guided his writing, his work, and life for over thirty-nine years.

 I enjoyed this book to an extent.
-The positive messages and sheer optimism, which seemed to have been the focal point of his essays, were nice to read, but at times they just came across disingenuous and highly romanticized.
-For example, he spoke openly about turning America into a true democracy where all black, brown, and poor people can come together and have a fair opportunity to compete and experience the beauty of this land.
-That sounds nice in theory but in reality, the political structure doesn’t work like that; especially given this plutocratic government that’s built and has been sustained off of a racial/class system.
+The positive messages and sheer optimism, which seemed to have been the focal point of his essays, were nice to read, but at times they just came across as disingenuous and highly romanticized.
+For example, he spoke openly about turning America into a true democracy where all Black, brown, and poor people can come together and have a fair opportunity to compete and experience the beauty of this land.
+That sounds nice in theory but not in reality.

 - Always know more about your own culture than others.
 Critical thinking about one’s self, people, culture and the world is imperative.